 He continued: ‘This report is a stark reminder of the unique role they play and a wakeup call to ensure they get the support they need to keep the world healthy.’

-The report was developed by WHO in partnership with the International Council of Nurses and the global Nursing Now campaign.
+The report was developed in partnership with the International Council of Nurses and the global Nursing Now campaign.